scarletti-ben/word-puzzle/README.md

 - Sort out multi-letter
     - Make sure that keyboard colour isn't set twice if same letter twice in a word OR same letter in a new word, with a lower level than what's already given

+# NEW MISCELLANEOUS NOTES
+In a sense you sort of scroll into the full window as `page` has full view height of `100vh` so scrolling into it you'll find the bottom of the page and be left with exactly the content in the `page` container

+You can revert GitHub changes and use tags and releases for version control

+Rebuilt with CSS multi-classing such that less repeat code was needed

+Colour variables

+CSS variables

+You can change Hex to RGB by clicking CSS colour-picker in VSCode

+`box-sizing: border-box;` is the fix for many issues